-Furthermore, annually, the Department conducts its assessment of risk and internal control in accordance with OMB Circular A-123.
-The Department employs a risk-based approach to evaluate internal controls over reporting on a multi-year rotating basis.
+Furthermore, the Department annually conducts its assessment of risk and internal control in accordance with OMB Circular A-123.
+The Department uses a risk-based approach to evaluate internal controls over reporting on a multi-year rotating basis.
 The Department has controls in place to address identified risks related to payroll, grants, large procurements, information technology and security, assets, and purchase and travel cards.
 Additionally, the Department continues to advance its enterprise risk management program by developing risk profiles.